masim05/web3-ansible-playbooks/README.md

 - [ ] Avoid any action if there is synced node on the same port already
 - [ ] Unbreak certs renewal (standalone domain validation may conflict with Nginx listening 80 port)
 - [ ] Implement playbook to enable API endpoints on the node
+- [ ] Galactica: use ansible.builtin.git in order to pull code
+- [ ] Galactica: use ansible.builtin.template for systemd service config

 Feel free to add more playbooks and send PRs, you are welcome!